+The Board of Trade meeting has been referred to, and it has been claimed by that intellectual class of people, the detectives, that that night I advised the people to go in there, and partake of their twenty dollar supper.
 Johnson, himself, though not the most truthful of persons, says he did not hear anything of that kind.
-I will say here for the edification of the gentlemen who have produced this conviction, I defy them to find a single report of that meeting in any of the morning papers that bears such a statement, and they all contained re-They come in here and give evidnce worse than ports of it. their remarkable reports.
+I will say here for the edification of the gentlemen who have produced this conviction, I defy them to find a single report of that meeting in any of the morning papers that bears such a statement, and they all contained reports of it.
+They come in here and give evidence worse than their remarkable reports.
 Not one reporter in the next morning's papers reported me as having said anything of the kind.
 What I did say on that occasion, was that the Board of Trade of this city had received considerable eulogy from the press of this country for the grand structure they had erected in which to trade on the means of existence of the people of the country.
-It was claimed I said that that monument of architectural beauty had cost nearly \$2,000,000.
+It was claimed I said that that monument of architectural. beauty had cost nearly \$2,000,000.
 I repeat this now, because any of you who read the papers that morning will remember that you have seen this report.
 I said before it had been in existence many years as a Board of Trade, it would have cost the people of Chicago and the Northwest two billion dollars.
 I said nothing about going in there.
-I said that the eulogy that had been given to these men should not go unrebuked; that the working classes, the Board of Trade had been built, had been called to that meeting to discuss this question, and to get up a demonstration which would march around the Board of Trade and show them that not all the community was eulogizing them and their business;
+I said that the eulogy that had been given to these men should not go unrebuked; that the working classes, on whose substance the Board of Trade had been built, had been called to that meeting to discuss this question, and to get up a demonstration which would march around the Board of Trade and show them that not all the community was eulogizing them and their business; that there was an element in it which disapproved of Boards of Trade.
+That was all there was of that speech.